KL13NT/valbot/README.md

 # ValariumBot

 A bot for the Valarium community discord server.
+Run `tsc` in the root project directory to compile it first.

 ## Table of Contents